passiomatic/super-hammer/README.md

 ## Superpowers?
 Yeah, added features which original Rock Hammer doesn't have.
 There are:

 ### Grid system
-Rock Hammer by design doesn't include a grid system.
+By design Rock Hammer doesn't include a grid system.
 Lately I'm using [Unsemantic][u] CSS framework a lot, so I added it to the mix.

+The two variables `bpmobilemax` and `bpdesktopmin` in `_config.scss` partial activate the Unsemantic mobile and desktop grids respectively.
+You can keep the default pixel values or use the predefined variables `bp2`...`bp6`.

+You can further tweaks Unsemantic grid by changing the `stylesheet/partials/unsemantic/_unsemantic-vars.scss` file.

 ### Vector icons
 [Font Awesome][fa] is an icon collection distributed as web font.
 It's very handy to use and I've found myself to use it more and more in my recent projects.

 ## A note on directory names
-Ruby on Rails and other popular web frameworks prefer to name directories holding static assets as "stylesheets", "images" and "javascripts" so I've changed those accordingly.
+Ruby on Rails and other popular web frameworks prefer to name directories holding static assets as `stylesheets`, `images` and `javascripts` so I've changed those accordingly.

 ## Other changes
 I don't use [Hammer for Mac][h] yet — someone could argue that I should — so I cut all the HTML partials from Super Hammer.